 The objective of the first step is then to include a set of variables in the SVAR model to properly identify the technology shocks series.
-Among these variables, a promising candidate is the log of consumption to output ratio.
+Among these variables, a promising candidate is the log of consumption-to-output ratio.
 There is both structural and empirical evidence that supports the selection of this variable.

-First, following Cochrane (1994), we argue that the consumption to output ratio contains useful econometric information to disentangle the permanent to the transitory component.
+First, following Cochrane (1994), we argue that the consumption-to-output ratio contains useful econometric information to disentangle the permanent to the transitory component.
 Indeed, this ratio helps to identify transitory shocks as those that have no effect on consumption.
-The argument of Cochrane (1994) is based on a structural interpretation using a simple permanent income model.
+The argument of Cochrane is based on a structural interpretation using a simple permanent income model.
 This model implies that consumption is a random walk and that consumption and total income are cointegrated.
 Consequently, it follows from the intertemporal decisions on consumption that any shock to aggregate output that leaves consumption constant is necessarily a transitory shock.
-The joint observation of output growth and the log of consumption to output ratio allows then the econometrician to decompose aggregate shocks into permanent and transitory shocks, as perceived by consumers.
+The joint observation of output growth and the log of consumption-to-output ratio allows then the econometrician to decompose aggregate shocks into permanent and transitory shocks, as perceived by consumers.

-Second, as shown from simulations experiments (see section 2) and actual data (see section 3), the unit root can be rejected for this ratio at a conventional level and the empirical autocorrelation function indicate a less persistent process than the one of hours.
-Gospodinov (2008) using a near-unit root process for the hours and Christiano, Eichenbaum and Vigfusson (2004) using an exact unit root process show that a SVAR model which includes such highly persistent processes leads to a weak instrument problem.
+Second, as shown from simulation experiments (see Section 2) and actual data (see Section 3), the unit root can be rejected for this ratio at a conventional level and the empirical autocorrelation function (ACF) indicates a less persistent process than the one of hours.
+Gospodinov (Forthcoming) using a near-unit root process for the hours and Christiano, Eichenbaum, and Vigfusson (2004) using an exact unit root process show that an LSVAR model that includes such highly persistent processes leads to a weak instrument problem.
 This weak instrument problem implies that technology shocks and their impacts are inconsistently estimated.
-Consequently, the introduction of a less persistent variable in the VAR, as the consumption-output ratio, should improve the identification of the technology shocks by avoiding the weak instrument problem.
+Consequently, the introduction of a less persistent variable in the VAR, as the consumption-to-output ratio, should improve the identification of the technology shocks by avoiding the weak instrument problem.
 The impact of these shocks on the variable of interest (hours worked) is evaluated in the second step.
 To do so, hours are projected in level and in difference on the identified technology shocks series.
-In the applications, we also consider in the first step larger SVARs that have been used in the relevant literature (see for example, Galí, 1999, Francis and Ramey, 2005a and Christiano,

-Eichenbaum and Vigfusson, 2004) to check the robustness of our two-step strategy.
+In the applications, we also consider in the first step larger SVARs that have been used in the relevant literature (see, e.g., Galí 1999, Francis and Ramey 2005, Christiano, Eichenbaum, and Vigfusson 2004) to check the robustness of our two-step strategy.
 We now present in more details the two-step approach.